 The replacement package is available on CTAN.
-It is called media9 and documented on CTAN.
+It is called media9

-Use the MiKTeX package manager for installation.
+Use the MiKTeX or TeXLive package managers for installation.

-A simple example embedding an SWF would be:
+A simple example embedding an SWF would be

 \documentclass{article}